aadishv/aadishv.dev/src/content/posts/using-chinese.md

 3. **Review your history** - Regularly check your progress to identify characters that need extra attention
 4. **Use hints strategically** - Try without hints first to maintain a green status, using more assistance only when necessary
 5. **Pay attention to traffic lights** - Focus additional practice on characters that consistently show yellow or red status
+6. **Select appropriate lessons** - Focus on specific lessons that align with your current learning goals

 ## Troubleshooting

 - If characters don't display correctly, ensure you're using a modern browser with Chinese font support
 - If writing recognition seems too strict, try writing more deliberately and following standard stroke order
 - Clear your browser cache if you experience unusual behavior or if the application fails to save your progress
+- If the application becomes unresponsive, try refreshing the page (your progress is automatically saved)

 ---

 For additional assistance or to report issues, please contact me (Aadish) at [aadish@ohs.stanford.edu](mailto:aadish@ohs.stanford.edu)

+All code is open-source.
+Find the most stable release [here](https://github.com/aadishv/aadishv.github.io/tree/main/src/components/chinese).